-The Southern Sandoval County Arroyo Flood Control Authority (SSCAFCA) was created in 1990 by the New Mexico State Legislature to address flooding problems in the southern portion of Sandoval County.
-SSCAFCA initially applied the City of Albuquerque drainage guidance.
-In 2009, SSCAFCA and the City of Rio Rancho adopted a revised manual outlining procedures for hydrologic analysis and design of flood control structures.
+SSCAFCA was created in 1990 and initially adopted the City of Albuquerque's drainage guidance.
+In 2009, SSCAFCA adopted a revised manual outlining procedures for hydrologic analysis and design of flood control structures.

 As the agency in charge of planning large scale flood control infrastructure, SSCAFCA continually strives to improve the accuracy of hydrologic analysis within its jurisdiction.
 In 2007, SSCAFCA began collecting rainfall and runoff data in all its major watersheds.
-Data collected over the past 12 years has been used to calibrate hydrologic models and refine methods for estimating stormwater runoff.
+Data collected between 2007 and 2020 was used to calibrate hydrologic models and refine methods for estimating stormwater runoff.
 Figure 1 illustrates the importance of model calibration for obtaining realistic model results1.